mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 So, I am Katagiri in peace, now, is completely something produced by time which is ripe, conditions arranged, beyond human speculation.
 So that’s why *now* is very important.

 For instance, if I see this time and condition, some times can be controlled by me.
 Some conditions can be controlled, created, produced by me.
 But most of the time and conditions cannot be produce by me.
 You know?
-Because sometimes I don’t like to be here. *[He laughs.]* When my emotions is not peaceful, and my body is sick, at that time I don’t like to be here and to talk.
+Because sometimes I don’t like to be here. *[He laughs.]* When my emotions are not peaceful, and my body is sick, at that time I don’t like to be here and to talk.
 And when I look at my English, et cetera, I hate my English...
 Something like that.
 So very naturally, emotionally, I cannot be here.
 But, you always give me the conditions and time, beyond my speculation: “Katagiri, you are [our] teacher.
 Please come here and sit down.”
 So I sit down.
 But personally, I don’t exactly love it. *[He laughs a little, and a couple people laugh.]* Do you understand what I mean?

 So now I can see time and conditions, which is ripe and arranged perfectly, is what?
 Is very important *now*.
 Now is very important, because it is really something produced by time and conditions which have been handed down from generation, from the past, to the present, to the future.
 Conditions are really many, many, myriad conditions exist.